artsmia/GriotWP/README.md

 ## Extending GriotWP

 GriotWP's edit screens are modular to facilitate both small tweaks and major customizations of the application.
-Form templates (griotwp/templates/) are built from semantic custom tags which can be rearranged, recombined, and nested while maintaining the integrity of the returned data.
+Form templates (griotwp/templates/) are built from semantic custom tags which can be rearranged, combined with standard HTML, and nested.
+The system will interpret the nesting of field tags to structure the returned data.

 ### Repeaters

 The `<repeater>` tag allows the user to arbitrarily duplicate the set of fields nested beneath it.

-#### Attributes
+#### Repeater Attributes

 **name** _Required_ The unique key that will refer to the array of repeater items in the data object.